Alpha Herculis

 Alpha Herculis (α Herculis, abbreviated Alpha Her, α Her), also designated Rasalgethi and 64 Herculis, is a multiple star system in the constellation of Hercules.
 Appearing as a single point of light to the naked eye, it is resolvable into a number of components through a telescope.
 It has a combined apparent magnitude of 3.08, although the brightest component is variable in brightness.
 Based on parallax measurements obtained during the Hipparcos mission, it is approximately 360 light-years (110 parsecs) distant from the Sun.
-It is also close to another bright star Rasalhague in the vicinity.
+Five degrees east-south-east of Rasalgethi lies Rasalhague, the brightest star in Ophiuchus.
+These stars may be among the closest-lying pair of alpha stars in the entire sky.
+Despite the star designated as "alpha", it is actually the 5th brightest star in Hercules.

 System

 A view of Alpha Herculis in a small telescope.
 The components A and B are resolved with angular separation of 4.64 (in 2020).

 Alpha Herculis is a triple star system.
 The primary (brightest) of the three stars, designated α^{1} Herculis or α Herculis A, is a pulsating variable star on the asymptotic giant branch (AGB).
 The primary star forms a visual binary pair with a second star, which is itself a spectroscopic binary.

 Alpha Herculis also forms the A and B components of a wider system designated WDS J17146+1423, with two additional faint visual companions designated WDS J17146+1423C and D. The two fainter stars are far more distant than the triple system.